 My first taste was at age twenty-one when I was a driver for an old salesman of agriculture-industrial belts in the valleys of California between the coast and the Great Central Valley.

 Mr. Brett couldn’t see or hear too well, but he loved his life-long job.
-He hired me as his eyes and ears and for my driving capabilities (I was good, having learned at age fifteen).
+He hired me as his eyes and ears and for my driving capabilities (I was a good driver, having learned at age fifteen).

-I was between the US Navy and San Francisco City College, needing something remunerative to do before classes started.
+My life was on hiatus between the US Navy and San Francisco City College; I, needed something remunerative to do before classes started.

 Mr. Brett paid me $1.50 per hour, plus lodging and food along the way.
 At the end of each day, we would register at a hotel in Salinas, or San Luis Obispo, or a smaller town, and go to the hotel bar for a gin and tonic.